kimintime/MDS_Group9-Booking-App/README.md

 The list of your own bookings is not editable, but they should all be on this list.
 To modify a booking, contact the administrators.
 If you’re not seeing your bookings, tap the  refresh icon before contacting the administrators.

 #### Admin Mode
 The initial view of your own bookings is much the same, however tap the Admin bookings button to view and edit all bookings in the system.
-When editing a booking, you might need to navigate away from the screen and back, if the page is not showing an update, or appears frozen during update, but you should find that updating and deleting bookings works as expected.
+You can browse the bookings by scrolling through, but to edit a booking, select it from the dropdown menu.
+When editing a booking, you might need to navigate away from the screen and back to, if the page is not showing an update, or appears frozen during update, but you should find that updating and deleting bookings works as expected.

 ## About Admin Mode
 Admins are recognized according to the UserRoles list.
 To add or remove an admin, the list needs to be manually updated.